 Belly wrapping is not new, but yet somehow most of our culture has not jumped on board yet.
 Belly binding is a great hack for the postpartum mom, but what about during pregnancy?
-Yep!
-Wrapping the pregnant belly is AMAZING.
+Yes!
+Wrapping the pregnant belly is amazing.

 In Japan, women wrap their bellies beginning around 7 months up until birth, as they believe it promotes a speedier birth as well as alleviating pains.
 Many other cultures also practice binding the belly throughout pregnancy.